Li-Chongyi/Zero-DCE/README.md

 If you have any questions, please contact Chongyi Li at lichongyi25@gmail.com or Chunle Guo at guochunle@tju.edu.cn.

 ## TensorFlow Version
-Thanks for tuvovan (vovantu.hust@gmail.com) who re-produces our code by TF.
+Thanks tuvovan (vovantu.hust@gmail.com) who re-produces our code by TF.
 The results of TF version look similar with our Pytorch version.
 But I do not have enough time to check the details. https://github.com/tuvovan/Zero_DCE_TF